GrgoMariani/Python-Decorators/README.md

 ### FAQ

-A list of helpful selfmade Python decorators.
+A list of helpful self-made Python decorators.
 Might be helpful while thinking about some design patterns you could use in your next project.

 ```